 It is seen from the above equation that the curve speed function depends on both the components.
-On the other hand, it has been shown by researchers [10] that only the normal component of the force $\beta$ influences the shape of the curve.
-The tangential component $\alpha$ reparameterises the curve.
-Based on this fact, most researches have concentrated on constructing energy functions and paid attention to the normal term to speed up the convergence, increase the capture range etc. No specific efforts were made to give some shape to the tangential term or at best it got constructed as a side effect.
-This did not pose any problems as many researchers used level sets to evolve the curves.
-However, there were some problems with the Lagrangian implementation which is discussed next.
+On the other hand, it has been shown by researchers [17] that only the normal component of the force β influences the shape of the curve.
+The tangential component α reparameterises the curve.
+Based on this fact, most works have concentrated on constructing energy functions and paid attention to the normal term to speed up the convergence, increase the capture range etc. No specific efforts were made to give some shape to the tangential term or at best it got constructed as a side effect.
+This did not pose any problems as these works used level set methods.
+However, there are some typical problems with the Lagrangian implementation which is discussed next.
 We also discuss a few common solutions as well as some works which had a different approach.